kursluzz/blog/ansible-tutorial.md

 $ ansible all -m ping -u bruce --become
 # as bruce, sudoing to batman
 $ ansible all -m ping -u bruce --become --become-user batman
+# shutdown all computers, -K ask for password
+$ ansible all -a "shutdown now" --become -K
 ```